 The last few years have seen a sea-change in B2B buyer behavior.
-As a result, companies have had to quickly change the way they engage with these potential customers at a rapid pace.
+As a result, companies have had to change how they engage with these potential customers rapidly quickly.

 The "funnel" that defines how a potential customer goes through their buying journey has turned on its head.

 This new reality has caused many companies to reassess how they interact with their sales processes.
 Many have realized that a siloed approach is no longer sustainable.

 Bringing Marketing, Sales, Customer Success, and other teams into a unified organization helps companies focus on the most important.

 Operations have been deeply impacted by this as well.

 This transition has been the catalyst for the introduction of a new function within companies:

 Revenue Operations (RevOps) is the unification of operations across Sales, Marketing, Finance, and Customer Success.
 Other business units may be involved in an organization's structure, such as product, accounting, legal, and others.

 Revenue Operations aim to drive growth throughout the customer life cycle by creating operational efficiency and make all teams accountable for a single metric – revenue.

 Revenue Operations is all about breaking down the silos between departments, focusing on maximizing each business department's performance to drive revenue growth ultimately.